bkojha74/task-management/README.md

     json
     {
         "title": "Test Task",
-        "description": "This is a test task"
+        "description": "This is a test task",
         "allotted_to": "testuser",
         "done_by": "",
         "status": "Pending",